sdaros/rem/README.md

 Just run the REM daemon on your server then go to the URL with your browser or `POST` to the API instead.

-Rem uses the GNU Coreutils `date` command in the background, so you can use its syntax when choosing a datetime.
 Notifications will be sent to your smartphone if you are using the [Pushover](http://pushover.net) service.

 ## Installation